What is least cost routing?

 • How much your business could save

-#Source: RBA Bulletin, March 2020 *40% saving based on numbers provided in the RBA Bulletin March 2020.
+#Source: RBA Statistical Tables, March 2020 and eftpos analysis for merchant types. *40% saving based on numbers provided in the RBA Bulletin March 2020.
 Subject to your Acquirer terms and their passing through eftpos’ package wholesale pricing.

 Frequently Asked Questions (FAQs)